Energy Efficiency Regulations · Reclimatize

 Energy Saving Certificate Trading Mechanism

-Energy Saving Certificates are the tradeable instruments issued under the PAT Scheme to facilities that outperform their efficiency targets.
-Facilities that miss their targets must purchase ESCerts to achieve compliance.
-The trading mechanism operates through the Indian Energy Exchange and the Power Exchange India, with BEE maintaining the registry of issued, transferred and retired certificates.
-The price of ESCerts varies by cycle and sector, reflecting the relative ease or difficulty of achieving efficiency improvements.
-As PAT integrates with the CCTS, ESCerts are expected to eventually convert into or coexist with carbon credits in a unified market.
+Energy Saving Certificates are the tradeable instruments issued under PAT to facilities outperforming their efficiency targets.
+Facilities missing targets must purchase ESCerts to achieve compliance.
+Trading operates through IEX and PXIL, with BEE maintaining the registry.
+The price of ESCerts varies by cycle and sector, reflecting the relative ease or difficulty of achieving efficiency improvements in that period.
+As PAT integrates with CCTS, ESCerts are expected to eventually convert into or coexist with Carbon Credit Certificates in a unified market — making the discipline of PAT-era certificate management directly transferable to CCTS compliance operations.

 Scroll to Top